UST-QuAntiL/tosca-definitions-qc-applications/servicetemplates/https%3A%2F%2Fust-quantil.github.io%2Fquantum%2Fapplications%2Fservicetemplates/Shor-UI_Docker-w1/README.md

-﻿# Abstract Qiskit Algorithm on IBMQ (+ Demo UI)
+﻿# Qiskit Shor Algorithm on IBMQ (+ Demo UI)

 > Deploys Python & Qiskit on a Ubuntu Docker Container and installs and runs Shor Qiskit algorithm on an IBMQ backend.
-A Demo UI is deployed as well.
+> A second Docker Container with a Demo UI is deployed as well.

 ## Properties